Boreal chickadee

 The boreal chickadee (Poecile hudsonicus) is a small passerine songbird in the tit family Paridae.
-It is found in the boreal forests of Canada and the northern United States and remains within this range all year.
+It is found in the boreal forests of Alaska, Canada and the northern United States and remains within this range all year.
 This bird is known for its high pitched trill patterns used in communication with other birds and food storage habits in preparation for winter months.

 Description

 Adults are 12.5–14.5 cm long with a weight of 7–12.4 g.
 They have grey-brown upperparts with a brown cap and greyish wings and tail; their face is mainly grey with white on the sides.
 Their underparts are white with brown on the flanks and a black throat.
 They have a short dark bill, short wings and a long notched tail.
 Their flight consists of brief gliding patterns followed by fast and bouncy wing beats as they travel through the air.

-Vocal Communications
+Vocal communications

 The call is a husky tsee-day-day, as well as a high pitched trill sound, dididididididi a variant on the call which gives chickadees their name.
 This call is composed of five distinct note-type categories consisting of A, B, C, D and D-hybrid with the beginning and end note both displaying a high frequency pitch.
-Boreal Chickadees use specialized notes within their vocal range to communicate with each other and convey information.
+Boreal chickadees use specialized notes within their vocal range to communicate with each other and convey information.
 Certain notes/calls can be used as a mating tactic or to indicate a bird's rank to neighbouring fertile females in the area.
 Females have also been known to be more attracted to a male chickadee if he portrays complex and larger song repertoires.
 Calls can also be used in territory defence or to warn others of an invader that come to close to a nesting female.
 Cross species comparisons can be made by comparing the vocal similarities between other species of chickadee's.